MJLor13/DataVisualizations/README.md

 Here are some samples of work from our class that I have made.

-1) Project 1 - Title
+1) Project 1 - CO2 Emissions
-2) Project 2 - Call to Action
+2) Project 2 - Reproductive Rights
-3) Project 3 - Telling a Story
+3) Project 3 - Opinion Piece
 4) Project 4 - Animation